omrumcerenguler/Simple-Linear-Regression/README.md

 ---

-# Academic Publication Analysis and 2026 Forecast Project
+# Academic Publication Analysis and 2025 Forecast Project

 > **Note:** If the server connection fails, the project will automatically use the sample dataset.

 ## 📌 Project Purpose
-This project analyzes Çukurova University academic publication data to examine publication trends **by department** and **by research field**, and to make **forecasts for 2026**.
+This project analyzes Çukurova University academic publication data to examine publication trends **by department** and **by research field**, and to make **forecasts for 2025**.
 Using past years' data, the project provides insights into which departments and research fields are leading, which areas are growing rapidly, and the expected number of publications in the coming years.
+**This project produces a fixed forecast only for the year 2025.**

 ---